-“UCeed’s support of Stagehand as a promising startup and a social enterprise has been so important to our growth in the arts community.
-We are excited to be working with UCeed as we take Stagehand to the next level.”
-Derek Manns, Co-founder and CEO, Stagehand
+“UCeed’s support of Stagehand as a promising startup and a social enterprise has been so important to our growth in the arts community," says Manns.
+"We are excited to be working with UCeed as we take Stagehand to the next level.”

-Visit Stagehand’s website here.
+Visit Stagehand’s website for more information.